Topographic Constraints Shape Brain-Like Component Structure in Auditory Models: Results

-A typical concern with topographic neural network models is that introducing spatial constraints often leads to substantial drops in task performance on standard engineering tests \citep{qian2024local}.
-To examine whether this tradeoff holds in the auditory domain, we evaluated \toponames with varying levels of topographic smoothness (controlled by hyperparameter $\tau$), against baseline non-topographic models on three benchmark datasets: environmental sounds, speech, and music (see \cref{sec:methods}).
+The main goal of this study is to understand how internal component representations differ between baseline and topographic audio ANNs (TopoAudio models).
+Before addressing this question, we first establish that the TopoAudio models serve as strong candidate models of auditory representations by evaluating both their task performance and their ability to predict neural responses in human auditory cortex measured with fMRI.

-Appendix \Cref{table:performance} shows the model performance accuracy for all models across each evaluation domain.
-Critically, despite the additional topographic constraint, all \toponames variants maintained high classification accuracy across tasks.
-Performance was consistently comparable to the non-topographic baseline model.
-These results demonstrate that topographic organization can be induced in auditory networks without sacrificing task performance, and establish \toponame s as competitive auditory models suitable for further analyses.
+\textbf{\toponames models preserve performance under topographic constraints.} A typical concern with topographic neural network models is that introducing spatial constraints often leads to substantial drops in task performance on standard engineering tests \citep{qian2024local}.
+To examine whether this tradeoff holds in the auditory domain, we evaluated \toponames with varying levels of topographic smoothness (controlled by hyperparameter $\tau$), against baseline non-topographic models on three benchmark datasets: environmental sounds, speech, and music (see Methods).
+All results are obtained from models trained on the same mixed sound dataset.
+Differences across rows reflect evaluation conditions, not different models.
+Please see the Appendix for details on how smoothness is computed.